Knowing how to put together your own hormone-balancing tea recipe can be a fun and empowering way of transforming your health.

 Here are some basic tips to keep in mind as you use this tea:

-- The recipe above is for 1 person and should be consumed in 1 day.
+- The recipe above is for 1 person.

-- You can store the tea in the fridge for up to 2 or even 3 days.
+- You can store the tea in the fridge for up to 3 days.
 But keep in mind that herbal teas lose their potency the longer they sit around (even in the fridge).

 - Feel free to switch up the ratios of the herbs in the tea depending on your needs.
 For example, if you’re feeling particularly drained, irritable or unable to focus, you can use more oatstraw to soothe your nervous system.